 Enroll in each course at a university or institution that offers the required CRM courses listed below.

-Mail your official transcript from the university/institution along with the testing and processing fee of $125 (CAN), for each of the three courses, in the form of a cheque made payable to GRMI.
+Mail proof of enrollment in a course from the university/institution along with the testing and processing fee of $125 (CAN), for each of the three courses, in the form of a cheque made payable to GRMI.
 GRMI will issue testing center location options

 and access instructions via email for the course exam.

-Once the candidate receives a passing score on all three exams, GRMI will issue a CRM designation completion certificate.
+Once the candidate receives a passing score on all three exams, and submits their final transcripts, GRMI will issue a CRM designation completion certificate.

-Note: Please allow up to six to eight weeks for processing.
+Note: Please allow up to six weeks for processing of application materials.